 The state of Florida claims ownership of most of the logs since they are located on sovereign submerged lands.
 In 2000, a moratorium prohibiting deadhead logging was lifted, allowing loggers to retrieve deadhead logs from Florida water bodies upon authorization and according to specific legal and environmental conditions.
 However, logs that were originally branded by the logging companies may still be claimed by their original owners.

-Today, the authorization is provided through DEP’s issuance of an Environmental Resource Permit from the Submerged Lands and Environmental Resource Permitting Program and through a Use Agreement from the Governor and Cabinet serving as the Board of Trustees of the Internal Improvement Trust Fund.
+Today, the authorization is provided through DEP’s issuance of an environmental resource permit (ERP) from the Submerged Lands and Environmental Resource Permitting Program and through a use agreement from the Governor and Cabinet serving as the Board of Trustees of the Internal Improvement Trust Fund.

 What do you need to do to deadhead log?